aisaacroth/Daily-Programmer/ISBN-Validator/README.md

 digits?
 That's for you to find out

 ##Rules##
-GIven the following constraints of the ISBN number, you sould write a function that can return `True` if a number is a valid ISBN and `False` otherwise.
+Given the following constraints of the ISBN number, you sould write a function that can return `True` if a number is a valid ISBN and `False` otherwise.

 An ISBN is a ten digit code which identifies a book.
 The first nine digist